 Trocaire students have access to web-based Microsoft Office applications, such as Word, PowerPoint, and Excel, through Microsoft Office 365.
-Students must take action to create their Microsoft Office 365 account.
-Login and access can be gained at http://portal.office.com.
-If assistance is needed, please contact the IT Help Desk.
+More information can be found at https://my.trocaire.edu/oit/techknowhub/

 Trocaire College uses Microsoft Teams as its primary web conferencing platform.
 Through Teams Meetings, students can meet virtually with their instructors, peers, and Trocaire staff.
 Teams Meetings are also used for online synchronous class sessions and virtual office hours.